 Selection of the most creative entry in each category is affected by a scoring process in which a panel of judges evaluates all creative dimensions of every entry.
 A Gold ADDY is recognition of the highest level of creative excellence and is judged to be superior to all other entries in the category.
 Entries that are also considered outstanding and worthy of recognition receive a Silver ADDY.
 The number of awards given in each category is determined by the judges, based on the relative quality of work in that category.

-The Student Division of the American Advertising Awards competition, sponsored by the AAF and Ad 2 National, is a unique national awards program designed specially for college students.
+The Student Division of the American Advertising Awards competition, sponsored by the AAF is a unique national awards program designed especially for college students.
 Work entered at your local level can move up to the regional and national judging, just like the work entered by professionals across the country.

 Applicants must be enrolled full- or part-time in an accredited U.S. educational institution.